topocm/topocm_content/src/w0_background/band_structures.md

 ## Quantum mechanics: electrons as waves
 For most of this course, all you would need to know about quantum mechanics is that particles should really be treated as waves.
-The equation for any wave can be recast  in to  the form of the famous Schrodinger equation
+These waves are described by the famous Schrodinger equation
 $$i\hbar\partial_t \Psi = H\Psi,$$
 where at this point $\Psi$ is the "wave-function" and $H$ is the Hamiltonian.
+The problem of analyzing this Schrodinger equation can be reduced to the eigenvalue problem in linear algebra.
+In the following, we assume familiarity with basic linear (matrix) algebra.

 ### Schrodinger equation besides electrons
-In case you haven't been indoctrinated with quantum mechanics (skip this section if you have), let us see how to convert a familiar wave-equation for a string in to a Schrodinger-like form.
+In case you haven't been indoctrinated with quantum mechanics (skip this sub-section if you have), let us see how to convert a familiar wave-equation for a string in to a Schrodinger-like form.
 You must have seen a wave-equation for a string that looks like
 $$\partial_t^2 h-c^2\partial_x^2 h=0,$$